AdaMorgan/reactor-cassandra/native_protocol_v4.md

 Performs a CQL query.
 The body must be:
 <query><query_parameters>
-where <query> is a [long string] and <query_parameters> contains consistency level, flags, and optional parameters like values, page size, paging state, etc.
+where <query> is a [long string] and <query_parameters> contains consistency consistency, flags, and optional parameters like values, page size, paging state, etc.

 #### PREPARE